 - The Sunrise Project: A network of changemakers who believe in the power of social movements to change the world.
 Its mission is to scale social movements to drive the transition from fossil fuels to renewable energy as fast as possible.

-- Laudes Foundation, responding to the dual crises of inequality and climate change by supporting brave, innovative efforts that inspire and challenge industry to harness its power for good.
+- Laudes Foundation: Responding to the dual crises of inequality and climate change by supporting brave, innovative efforts that inspire and challenge industry to harness its power for good.

-- Fondation Charles Mayer pour le Progrès de l’Homme (FPH), supports civil society movements and organisations in their activities advocating for a social and ecological transition.
+- Fondation Charles Mayer pour le Progrès de l’Homme (FPH): Supports civil society movements and organisations in their activities advocating for a social and ecological transition.

 Finance Watch was beneficiary of a pilot funding in 2012 and 2013, of a preparatory action funding in 2014-2017, and is beneficiary of an action grant since 2017.